RecList/reclist/README.rst

           1637357404/

-If you start using *RecList* as part of your standard testings - either for research or production purposes - you can use the JSON report for machine-to-machine communication with downstream system (e.g. you may want to automatically fail the model pipeline if certain behavioral tests are not passed).
+If you start using *RecList* as part of your standard testings - either for research or production purposes - you can use the JSON report for machine-to-machine communication with downstream system (e.g. you may want to automatically fail the pipeline if certain behavioral tests are not passed).

 Capabilities
 ------------